 In Ireland, communities are shining with star weaving excitement as they weave their way towards one million stars.
 Anyone can join in this online event.

-Project Leader, Siobhán McQuillan (pictured left) has partnered with Amber Women’s Refuge to teach Irish communities how to weave an 8 pointed star for the One Billion Stars project.
+Project Leader, Siobhán McQuillan (pictured above) has partnered with Amber Women’s Refuge to teach Irish communities how to weave an 8 pointed star for the One Billion Stars project.
 They are weaving their towards one million stars over the next few years.
 To register as a star weaver in Ireland, visit www.onemillionstarsireland.ie for more details.

 Tonight we join Siobhán McQuillan, Project Leader for One Million Stars Ireland, as they celebrate their 2 year anniversary of the stars being in Ireland.
 It also coincides with the start of the 16 Days of Activism, a highly active and awareness raising time for many communities around the world.

 Friday 26 November.
 11am – 12pm (Kilkenny, Ireland time).
 9pm -10pm (Brisbane, Australia time)

 We will hear from Siobhán, who will share a short video of the incredible star weavers across the country.
 Following this, One Billion Stars founder, Maryann Talia Pau, will share a presentation about the project to date and how she started on this star weaving journey.